What does a North American porcupine look like? Porcupine: photo of a porcupine from North America. Population status, threats and protection

 • Indian porcupine ( Hystrix indica)

-• Javanese porcupine ( Hystrix javanica)
+• Javan porcupine ( Hystrix javanica)

-endemic species, whose representatives live only in Indonesia on the islands of Java, Bali, Sumbawa, Flores, Lombok, Madura.
+an endemic species, whose representatives live only in Indonesia on the islands of Java, Bali, Sumbawa, Flores, Lombok, Madura.
 Rodents were probably brought to the island of Sulawesi from the island of Flores.

-• Rigid Porcupine ( Hystrix crassispinis)
+• Stiff-spined porcupine ( Hystrix crassispinis)

 • Sumatran porcupine ( Hystrix sumatrae)